“A pair of ocean-facing hideaways with shared garden, set high above one of the Atlantic Coast’s most pristine beaches (sleeping 2-8, self-catering)”

-The houses fan out beneath a sandstone bluff: from here you see and hear the Atlantic breakers rolling in, whilst at night the twinkling lights of Tangier remind you that Africa is tantalisingly close.
-Lounge on your private terrace, discover hidden gardens with mysterious sandstone monoliths and spring-fed pools, then follow sandy paths down to a hidden beach.
+The houses fan out beneath a sandstone bluff: from here you see the Atlantic breakers rolling in, whilst at night the twinkling lights of Tangier remind you that Africa is tantalisingly close.
+Lounge on your private terrace, discover hidden gardens with mysterious sandstone monoliths and spring-fed pools filled with frogs, then follow sandy paths through the trees down to a hidden beach.
 In other words, prepare yourself for a magical journey to one of Andalucia’s most seductive retreats.

-- The views out over the dunes and the strait towards North Africa are heart-achingly beautiful
+- The views out over the forested dunes and the strait towards North Africa are heart-achingly beautiful

-- The beautiful casitas, sleeping 2-8; each one unique and all perfectly spoiling
+- The beautiful casitas, sleeping 2-8, are unique in style and both perfectly spoiling

 - Hidden corners and double daybeds sprinkled amongst the rocks and garden: it's made for honeymooners